 The topic for this half-term is ‘Light’.
 This recaps work done earlier on in KS2 and develops it further by looking in detail at the eye, and how we see.
 We also investigate colour by looking at the spectrum and how we recognise the different colours.
 Optical illusions and shadows are also part of this unit of work.

 This half term our over-arching topic title is ‘How do Christians express their beliefs?’
 Within this unit of work we will be looking for answers to questions such as ‘Why do Christians go to Church?’, ‘How do Christians worship?’ and ‘Is church a building or a community?’
 Through these questions we hope to gain a deeper understanding of the part that Christianity plays in our culture and society both on a national level and more closely to home in the community of Farsley.

 This half-term children will be spending their time developing teamwork and problem solving skills through outdoor adventurous activity.
 This will include map-reading and compass point work.
-Children will also be working on their gymnastics skills including linking balances, rolls and jumps.
+Children will also be working on their tennis skills with Mrs Nicholas.